tari-labs/tari-university/src/cryptography/trustless-recursive-zkproofs/mainreport.md

 approaching 800 bits for 128-bit security level.

-Previously, constructions of pairing-friendly curves were mostly restricted to embedding degrees less than $k \leq 6$, until Barreto and Naehrig constructed curves of prime order and embedding degree $k = 12$ in [[20]].
+Previously, constructions of pairing-friendly curves were mostly restricted to embedding degrees
+$k \leq 6$, until Barreto and Naehrig constructed curves of prime order and embedding degree $k = 12$ in [[20]].

-Some researchers, such as Chiesa et al [[21]], do not make any distinction between a cycle of pairing-friendly elliptic curves and Aliquot cycle of elliptic curves, to be defined below.
+Some researchers, such as Chiesa et al [[21]], do not make much distinction between a cycle of pairing-friendly elliptic curves and Aliquot cycle of elliptic curves (to be defined below).
-It is perhaps due the fact that Aliquot cycles are more concerned with elliptic curves of prime orders, than pairing-friendly curves.
+It is perhaps due the fact that, unlike pairing-friendly curves, Aliquot cycles are more concerned with elliptic curves of prime orders.

 Minimum required properties for a second elliptic curve that forms an Amicable Pair with the elliptic curve group $E(\mathbb{F}_q)$ are,
 - the second curve must also be of a large prime order,
-- it must be compatible with the first in the sense that the verifier operations can be efficiently carried out in it, and
+- it must be compatible with the first curve in the sense that the verifier operations can be efficiently carried out in it, and
 - its Discrete Log Problem must be comparably as difficult as in the first curve $E(\mathbb{F}_q)$.